zebediahperkins/university-database/README.md

 ## Security
 Sensitive interactions between server/database are encrypted with the sha-256 and bcrypt algorithms.
 A user's session is verified by an api-key, whose unencrypted value is only known to the client program.
 In a real-world implementation, the api-key would likely be replaced by another form of authentification.

+All API requests will verify (on the server) that an api-key is valid, and that the user the api-key is linked to has sufficient permissions for the given request.
+A client's api-key will either be an admin key, or a student key.
+This is dependent upon whether a student or admin requested the key.
+All keys are generated the same way, admin keys are just linked to an admin account on the database.

 Interactions between client/server aren't explicitly encrypted.
 This is because, in an actual implementation, the server would have an SSL certificate.